-- The proceeds from sales of available-for-sale securities and the gross realized gains and gross realized losses that have been included in earnings as a result of those sales - The basis on which the cost of a security sold or the amount reclassified out of accumulated other comprehensive income into earnings was determined (that is, specific identification, average cost, or other method used) - The gross gains and gross losses included in earnings from transfers of securities from the available-for-sale category into the trading category - The amount of the net unrealized holding gain or loss on available-for-sale securities for the period that has been included in accumulated other comprehensive income and the amount of gains and losses reclassified out of accumulated other comprehensive income into earnings for the period - The portion of trading gains and losses for the period that relates to trading securities still held at the reporting date.
+- b.
+The basis on which the cost of a security sold or the amount reclassified out of accumulated other comprehensive income into earnings was determined (that is, specific identification, average cost, or other method used) - c.
+The gross gains and gross losses included in earnings from transfers of securities from the available-for-sale category into the trading category - d.
+The amount of the net unrealized holding gain or loss on available-for-sale securities for the period that has been included in accumulated other comprehensive income and the amount of gains and losses reclassified out of accumulated other comprehensive income into earnings for the period - e.
+The portion of trading gains and losses for the period that relates to trading securities still held at the reporting date.